Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CEO & Co-Founder

-Today, companies can no longer view waste as just a logistical problem or an inevitable cost.
-Efficient waste management has become a strategic factor that directly impacts profitability, sustainability, and corporate reputation.
-Every ton of poorly managed waste represents economic loss, risk of penalties, and a missed opportunity to improve processes.
+Efficient waste management is no longer just a logistics headache or an unavoidable cost.
+It has become a strategic factor that affects profitability, sustainability and corporate reputation.
+Every tonne of poorly managed waste is an economic loss, a penalty risk and a missed opportunity to improve your processes.

 Why is waste management strategic?